2023 Grant and Dance Residency Opportunities Calendar

 MAY

 The Boston Center for the Arts has added a layer of artistic development in the form of their Dance Lab Residency to further broaden support for more local dancers and dancemakers.
 This residency offers choreographers and dancers the opportunity to further research and revise works that address pressing issues and reflections on humanity.
 Through a series of open rehearsals, the artists create a feedback loop with mentors and those impacted or involved in the addressed topic.
-Deadline is Tuesday, May 30, at 9 AM.
+Deadline is Monday, May 27, at 11 PM.

 JUNE